genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/13_stepper.md

 ## Attributes

-You can define the following attributes in an `<alpha-stepper>`.
+When you declare an `<alpha-stepper>`, you can define the following attributes:

 | Name        | Type      | Description                                                   |
 |-------------|-----------|---------------------------------------------------------------|
 | orientation | `string`  | Defines the orientation: `vertical` or `horizontal`. **Default: `Vertical`**            |
 | validation  | - | An array of objects to define the condition for each step to be completed |

-These attributes must be defined alongside the declaration of the component.

 ### validation

-The validation field is used to set the condition for when the stepper permits the user to move forward.
+Use the validation field to set the condition for when the stepper permits the user to move forward.
 You define the validation attribute as follows:

 ```html title="validation"
   <alpha-stepper